 When Andy wore his “Mormons for Obama” t-shirt the day President Obama was re-elected, he was all but booed and spat on in his classes at BYU-Idaho, a bastion of conservative thinking.
 Thank goodness for the two professors who stood up for him.

 In conservative circles, I find many good-hearted men and women who are quick to serve others, yet slow to recognize White Savior complexes.
 Quick to love, yet slow to realize the ways they differentiate between “us” and “them.”
-Quick to give, yet slow to acknowledge the personal judgments that separate the deserving from the undeserving.
+Quick to give, yet slow to acknowledge the personal judgments that differentiate those deemed deserving from those deemed to be undeserving.
 Slow to see ways in which some people are blamed for their circumstances, while others are helped.
 Slow to recognize the ways their world is shaped by racism and privilege.

 In more conservative religious circles, I am often baffled by the juxtaposition of genuine, pure-hearted love with privileged ignorance.